prog4biol/pfb2019/biopython.md

 #### Bio.Alphabets

-A Seq object likes to know what alphabet it uses A,C,G,T for DNAAlpabet etc. Not essential for most uses.
+A Seq object likes to know what alphabet it uses A,C,G,T for DNAAlpabet etc. Not essential for most uses, but prevents you trying to translate a protein sequence!

+__Specific Alphabets__

 ```
 >>> seqobj